 Weighing the Options of Refinancing

-Ever heard the old rule of thumb that states you should only consider refinancing if your new interest rate is at least two points below your existing rate?
-Maybe that was good advice a number of years ago, but as refinance costs have been getting lower, it could be a good time to take a serious look.
-A refinanced loan may be worth its cost several times over, factoring in the advantages that come, as well as a lower interest rate.
+Ever heard the old rule of thumb that states you should only consider refinancing if your new interest rate will be at least two points lower than your existing one?
+That could have been good advice years ago, but with refinancing dropping in cost in recent years, it is a good time to consider a new mortgage!
+Refinancing your mortgage loan has some advantages that can make it worth the initial expenditure a few times over.

-Another expense that borrowers might take into account is that a reduced rate of interest will reduce the interest amount you'll deduct from your federal income taxes.
+Another thing about taxes is that if your interest rate is lowered, naturally you will also be reducing the interest amount that you'll be able to deduct on your federal income taxes.
+This is one more cost that some borrowers consider.
 We can help you do the math!
 Call us at (415) 244-9383.

 Most people find that the savings each month quickly balance out the up-front cost of refinancing.
 We can help you find out your options, considering the effect a refinance might have on your taxes, whether you are likely to sell your home in the next couple of years, and your money on hand.
 Call us at (415) 244-9383 to get started.